 “The process will be very competitive and although there can only be one academy, we’re encouraging every region to put their best case forward.”

-Applicants will need a minimum runway length of 13oom, lighting for night and reduced visibility operations and fuel tanker refueling.
-There were also need to be hangars and covered facilities to accommodate maintenance and parking for up to 30 aircraft with the ability to grow to 50 aircraft.
+Applicants will need a minimum runway length of 1300m, lighting for night and reduced visibility operations and fuel tanker refueling.
+There would also need to be hangars and covered facilities to accommodate maintenance and parking for up to 30 aircraft with the ability to grow to 50 aircraft.

 The weather will have to be good too, with a minimum of 300 flying days, and there will need to be access to controlled and uncontrolled airspace, preferably with an air traffic control tower.